 With Always Coming Home, Le Guin went back to this favourite device of hers, which she’d used throughout her career: the protagonist as cultural exchange student.
 In the same way sceptical male Genly Ai travels the genderfluid world of Winter in The Left Hand of Darkness, the protagonist of the longest story in Always Coming Home, Stone Telling, is a girl of the peaceable, leaderless Valley of the Na who follows her foreigner “Condor” father to his martial, hierarchical city.
 But the story is only about a fifth of the book.
 If Le Guin had once dodged the trap of utopian literature and written a novel as instructive as it was delightful, then why does her second foray into almost-utopia feature narrative as only one of its many elements?
 Is it really true she was nonetheless able, in the words of the London Evening Standard, to “write about a Utopia without making it sound bland or impossible”?

-Le Guin was aware she’d written “ambiguous utopias” before, in The Dispossessed, but more compactly in short stories like “The Ones Who Walk Away From Omelas.”
-The two books are thematically linked: when we read in Always Coming Home that “the image of the other’s pain is the center of being human,” we hear the echo of the speech that Shevek gives to the Urras rebels about individuated suffering being paradoxically what unites people.
-The Dispossessed contained the seeds of Always Coming Home.
-She explained once in an interview that The Dispossessed had twelve chapters originally, till a Marxist friend chided her that this number made a complete circle whereas a thirteenth chapter would keep the book open, keep freedom and possibility open, rather than form a closed, settled circle (i.e. the entire theme of the book).
-The central symbol of the Kesh is the “heyiya-if,” a two-armed spiral, the arms not touching, both arms incoming and outgoing.
-The antithesis of the symbol for the Kesh is the circle: Stone Telling regrets her adolescent bouts of “walking the circle of anger”; earlier in the book in a short history, we read about how “hating gets going, it goes round, it gets older and tighter and older and tighter, until it holds a person inside like a fist holds a stick.”
-Famously, The Dispossessed begins with a wall, the one around the Anarres spaceport, the single location which joins/separates it symbolically and emotionally from Urras, if not physically.
-“What on earth did they need a wall for?”
-Le Guin would go on to write in the opening of Always Coming Home.
+Le Guin was aware she’d written ambiguous utopias before, in The Dispossessed, but more compactly in short stories like “The Ones Who Walk Away From Omelas.”
+In fact, The Dispossessed contained the seeds of Always Coming Home: when we read in the latter that “the image of the other’s pain is the center of being human,” we hear an echo of the speech Shevek gives to the Urras rebels about individuated suffering being paradoxically what unites people.
+She explained once in an interview that The Dispossessed originally had twelve chapters, till a Marxist friend chided her that this number made a complete circle whereas a thirteenth chapter would keep the book open, keep freedom and possibility open (i.e. the entire theme of the book).
+The central symbol of the Kesh is the heyiya-if, a two-armed spiral, the arms not touching, both arms incoming and outgoing.
+The antithesis of this symbol is the circle: Stone Telling regrets her adolescent bouts of “walking the circle of anger”; earlier in the book in a short history, we read about the way “hating gets going, it goes round, it gets older and tighter and older and tighter, until it holds a person inside like a fist holds a stick.”
+But Always Coming Home is also a reply to The Dispossessed.
+Famously, The Dispossessed begins with a wall, the one around the Anarres spaceport, the single location that joins/separates it symbolically and emotionally from Urras, if not physically.
+But “[w]hat on earth did they need a wall for?”
+Le Guin wrote in the opening of Always Coming Home.
 “What I had taken for the gate was the bridge across the meeting of creeks.”
-(Further on, she wrote of herself, “persisting in several blockheaded opinions—that [the Kesh town] must be walled, with one gate for instance.”)
-Her second utopia might not repudiate the first, but we at least can see Le Guin had little intention to write The Dispossessed 2 (or: The Repossessed).
+(Further on, she’d write about herself, “persisting in several blockheaded opinions—that [the Kesh town] must be walled, with one gate for instance.”)
+Her second utopia doesn’t repudiate the first, but she at least had little intention to write The Dispossessed 2 (or: The Repossessed).